Eastern Pequot Tribal Nation: 20th century

+Wuttooantam Foundation

+The Eastern Pequot Tribal Nation incorporated the Eastern Pequot Nation Wuttooantam Foundation as a 501(c)(3) nonprofit organization in 2015.
+The foundation is based in North Stonington, Connecticut, and Roy A. Sebastian has served as its registered agent.

 Quest for federal recognition

 The Eastern Pequots started seeking federal recognition in 1979.
 In 1990, about 150 members initiated a separate petition for federal recognition as the Paucatuck Eastern Pequot tribe, but most members of both groups have continued to live on the 224-acre reservation.

 The Eastern Pequots contended that they satisfied federal criteria: